-process by which CFP professionals develop strategies to assist clients in managing their financial affairs to meet life goals.
-This process is defined by the Practice Standards.
-FPSC® Financial Planning Standards Council (FPSC®) is a not-for-profit organization which develops, promotes and enforces professional standards in financial planning through CERTIFIED FINANCIAL PLANNER® certification.
-FPSC's purpose is to instill confidence in the financial planning profession.
-As a standards-setting and certification body, FPSC ensures CFP professionals and FPSC Level 1 Certificants in Financial Planning meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.
+FPSC® As a professional standardssetting and certification body working in the public interest, FPSC's purpose is to drive value and instill confidence in financial planning.
+FPSC ensures those it certifies-CERTIFIED FINANCIAL PLANNER professionals and FPSC Level 1 Certificants in Financial Planning-meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.